Are you missing your targets with your shots lately? Or are you new to the world of shooting or hunting?

 You can also lower your reticle using the elevation turret knob, as needed.
 Relying on the elevation knob could be tricky though in the process.

-Even experienced target shooters or hunters struggle to compensate for gravity and air resistance using the target turrets alone.
+I struggled to compensate for gravity and air resistance using the target turrets alone.

-Once you know the exact distance, you can dial the turrets to match the range.
 While sighting in your scope, you can lower the reticle to raise the barrel to the reticle on your targets.

-When using a rangefinder, you should know the scope calculations.
 These calculations tell you the windage dial revolutions needed to match certain distances.

 Windage Turret